Warxim/deluder/README.md

        ```shell
        deluder --help
        ```
-2. Install requirements and use it in development mode (supports adding new interceptors and scripts)
+2. Install requirements and use it in development mode (supports adding new interceptors and scripts without the need for reinstalling)
    - [Download latest Deluder release](https://github.com/Warxim/deluder/releases/latest)
       or clone the repo `git clone https://github.com/Warxim/deluder.git`
    - In downloaded deluder directory, run installation of requirements